ONSdigital/django-oauth2-test/README.md

 Implementation of OAuth2 Server for Django.
 Feel free to fork this repository and contribute.

+This code is taken from a git clone of: https://github.com/RichardKnop/django-oauth2-server/blob/master/README.md#scope

 Written for Django 1.9 :)
 * [Changes For Ras-OAuth2-Server](#Changes For Ras-OAuth2-Server)
     * [Admin User](#Admin User)